Physics-50/Module-2/docs/week1.md

 As in previous modules, you should perform the following exploratory measurements and record them in your data sheet assigned from Google Classroom.

+**Please take careful note that these first measurements are just intended as a very quick exploration.
+While we value careful measurements we want to make sure you have time to do a careful study in the later part of today's lab.
+For this first exploration please just take a few quick measurements as suggested.
+The settings can be approximate and you only need to do each measurement once.
+We are just trying to work out -is the measurement sensitive to this parameter or not.
+You do not need to estimate uncertainties for these initial explorations.**

-The ultimate goal of Module 3 is to determine the wavelength of your laser by measuring $$x$$ while varying $$L$$.
+The ultimate goal of Module 2 is to determine the wavelength of your laser by measuring $$x$$ while varying $$L$$.
 However, for week 1, we will focus only on getting the most accurate measurement of $$x$$.
 To do so, we will "wiggle" our experimental parameters to find out which ones significantly change the value of $$x$$ that we measure.
 This is a typical first experimental step, and it will inform our experimental procedure that we will use next week.

 Each time we measure $$x$$, we hope that we have set all the parameters perfectly (eg. the distance $$L$$ to the wall and the angle of the diffraction grating relative to the laser beam).
 However, it is impossible to set everything perfectly with zero uncertainty.
 If we are slightly off on any of the possible parameters, how much will that shift the value of $$x$$ that we measure?